DroneViz

 GPS

-during the flight, and Return to Home, which enables the drone to return to its take off
+GPS helps the drone to determine its relative position and speed.
+GPS also enables many useful drone function, such as Altitude Hold, which enables the drone to stay at the same altitude during the flight, and Return to Home, which enables the drone to return to its take off position.

 Frame

-the components discussed in this module are attached to the frame.
-The size of your frame
+Frame is the main structure of our drone.
+All of the components discussed in this module are attached to the frame.
+The size of your frame will effect the size of your propellers and motors.

 You finished the modules!